steeelydan/sync-party/README.md

 Demo video: https://www.youtube.com/watch?v=6t5-cAwSfjk

+Features:

+-   Any amount of user accounts
+-   As many Sync Parties as you wish
+-   Invite up to 6 other users to your parties
+-   Support for many sites & media formats
+-   Video, audio, and text chat

 Use cases:

 -   Watch a documentary or a vlog on YouTube with a friend from another country
 -   Listen to a podcast together
 -   Listen to the radio together, just like the old times, they say
 -   Listen to an audiobook with your Australian boyfriend
--   Make party in the literal sense! 🤘 Useful when it isn't feasible to meet in real life, COVID-19 I'm looking at you 😠 Just fire up a Zoom/Jitsi/what-have-you session.
-Put headphones on.
+-   Make party in the literal sense! 🤘 Useful when it isn't feasible to meet in real life, COVID-19 I'm looking at you 😠 Put headphones on.
+Fire up a video chat session.
 Turn up some music.
 Go for it!
 -   Annoy your friends with your latest recordings
 -   Review your recordings with your producer / manager
 -   Present your films to your friends